 I engaged in a business rebrand, shifting from sharing ‘soaps’ and ‘candles’ to sharing tools and practices for self-intimacy.
 And within 6 months we were in a global pandemic.
 Within 9 months I was introduced to whiteness and social justice.
 Within 12 months I was in a complete unlearning and unravelling journey of almost everything I thought I knew (my third large flex of yogic thinking and practice, one that I will be in for the rest of my life).

-Today I continue to engage in my practices of self-intimacy, which continue to bring me closer to mySelf, which continue to increase my capacity to practice.
+Today I continue to engage in my practices of self-intimacy (Yoga), which continues to bring me closer to mySelf, which continues to increase my capacity to practice.
 It is a cycle of self-connection that fuels itself with its outputs; it is truly sustainable.
 It is zero-waste.

 It is my vision that you also tap into this cycle as you choose to.
 That instead of being fueled by the external, you could be fueled by the intrinsic good of the practice of coming home to yourSelf – the practice of living life on your own terms.